MDSplus/Documentation/docs/reference/mdstcl.md

 Adds a new node to an MDSplus tree which has been opened using the `edit` command.
 * The `NODE_PATH` parameter specifies the name of the new node to be added.
 It can be an absolute node path or a relative node path.
 If the path name includes parent nodes, those parent nodes must already exist or the command will fail.
 Node names must begin with an alphabetic character followed by zero or more alphanumeric or underscore characters.
 The node name must be 12 characters or less in length.

-> note from Mark W: This is true for the current versions of MDSplus.
-However, for the upcoming MDSplus v8.0 release, this will change to 63 characters.
-We should probably create a GitHub issue to remind us to update the TCL documentation (and the text returned by TCL's "help" commands) for v8.0.

 * The `/usage` qualifier specifies a usage type of the node.
 This must be one of: `action`, `any`, `axis`, `compound_data`, `device`, `dispatch`, `numeric`, `signal`, `structure`, `subtree`, `text`, or `window`.
 If not specified, a member node `(:name)` will default to usage `any`, and a child node `(.name)` will default to usage `structure`.
 * If adding a device (e.g., data acquisition device) use the `/model` qualifier to specify the type of supported device you are adding.